-Priority Performance measure Target Outcome (progress toward target) Target met (which will include an assessment of whether projected benefits have Within 15 months 90% of projected been realised) quantifiable benefits are realised Ensure existing services are meeting the needs of councils The services we provide (below) are considered by councils who use that service to meet or exceed their expectations (evidenced by an annual survey): RATA - roading &amp; waters Waikato Building Cluster Regional Infrastructure Technical Specifications Energy &amp; Carbon Management Professional Services Panel Health &amp; Safety pre-qualification 80% of councils A stakeholder survey was undertaken in May 2023.
+Priority Performance measure Target Outcome (progress toward target) Target met Ensure existing services are meeting the needs of councils The services we provide (below) are considered by councils who use that service to meet or exceed their expectations (evidenced by an annual survey): • RATA - roading & waters • Waikato Building Cluster • Regional Infrastructure Technical Specifications • Energy & Carbon Management • Professional Services Panel • Health & Safety pre-qualification 80% of councils A stakeholder survey was undertaken in May 2023.
 80% of respondents said that the services they received either met or exceeded their expectations.
 For the few services where this target was not met, action plans have been put in place to improve performance.
-Foster and promote cross-council collaboration and networking to share ideas on improving efficiencies and best practice Across these groups, ideas for future consideration and/or initiatives are identified each year Four per annum Ideas received and triaged in FY23: One digital library book database Common LGOIMA manager tool Councillor Induction Programme Common staff induction content Shared resources for election years Parking enforcement app Joint Procurement for contracted resources.
+Foster and promote cross-council collaboration and networking to share ideas on improving efficiencies and best practice Across these groups, ideas for future consideration and/ or initiatives are identified each year Four per annum Ideas received and triaged in FY23: One digital library book database Common LGOIMA manager tool Councillor Induction Programme Common staff induction content Shared resources for election years Parking enforcement app Joint Procurement for contracted resources. •

-When compared to making the investment on a standalone basis
+1 When compared to making the investment on a standalone basis